TwentyFourMinutes/Venflow/docs/docfx/guides/advanced/logging.md

 # Logging with Venflow

 Logging in general is a very important topic, especially in a scenario like this, in which the ORM partially creates SQL.
-At the current state Venflow supports logging only in a few specific cases.
-As of now this only covers all Query operations including [`QuerySingle`](xref:Venflow.TableBase`1.QuerySingle(System.String,System.Boolean)) and  [`QueryBatch`](xref:Venflow.TableBase`1.QueryBatch(System.String,System.Boolean))  as well as their interpolation counterparts.
+At the current state, Venflow only supports logging executed commands, rather than the logging of internal events.

 ## Setup the logging provider

 You configure your logging provider on a [`Database`](xref:Venflow.Database) basis, by overriding the [`Configure`](xref:Venflow.Database.Configure(Venflow.DatabaseOptionsBuilder)) method.
 For this example, lets use the database which you already know from the [Setup Guide](../getting_started/setup.md).
-By using the provided [`DatabaseOptionsBuilder`](xref:Venflow.DatabaseOptionsBuilder), you can call the [`LogTo`](xref:Venflow.DatabaseOptionsBuilder.LogTo(System.Action{System.String},System.Boolean)) method on it.
-It accepts two parameters, the logging action itself as well as an optional Boolean to tell whether or not to log sensitive data to this logger.
-However it is important to note that Venflow, at least at the current state, only logs the executed SQL statements and nothing else.
+By using the provided [`DatabaseOptionsBuilder`](xref:Venflow.DatabaseOptionsBuilder), you can call the [`LogTo`](xref:Venflow.DatabaseOptionsBuilder.LogTo(Venflow.LoggerCallback)) method on it.
+The delegate defines three parameters, the executed [`NpgsqlCommand`](xref:Npgsql.NpgsqlCommand), the  [`CommandType`](xref:Venflow.Enums.CommandType) executed as well as the exception if any occurred.
+However it is important to note that Venflow, at least at the current state, only logs the executed commands and nothing else.

 > [!NOTE]
-> The sensitive data logging is a bit special since it populates the parameters on the client, rather than the server.
+> The sensitive data logging is a bit special, since it populates the parameters on the client, rather than on the server.
 This means, that the _populated_ SQL might not always be 100% accurate.
-It internally uses the [`NpgsqlCommandExtensions.GetUnParameterizedCommandText`](xref:Venflow.NpgsqlCommandExtensions.SetInterpolatedCommandText(Npgsql.NpgsqlCommand,System.FormattableString)) extension method to do that.
-However it also got some other caveats, you can get more information by further inspecting the API reference.
+To get the the sensitive data call the [`NpgsqlCommandExtensions.GetUnParameterizedCommandText`](xref:Venflow.NpgsqlCommandExtensions.SetInterpolatedCommandText(Npgsql.NpgsqlCommand,System.FormattableString)) extension method on the provided [`NpgsqlCommand`](xref:Npgsql.NpgsqlCommand) instance.
+However, it also got some other caveats, you can get more information by further inspecting the API reference.

 ```cs